xavios/learn-next-js/Readme.md

 state up there and props drill down the setState function to component B and the state to component A.

+---

+**2024.05.23.**

+To get back to the topic, I have implemented another modal window and some new state handling for setting the star ratings for the individual posts.
+I lifted the state to the App component.

 ## Things to check on

 - _CSS grid_ is used in the CSS, so I think further down I should learn it.